I don’t think I need to tell you how big social media is.

 Needless to say, if you’re not using social media marketing already, you’ll have to learn it – or lose in the long run.

-In this guide, I’m going to walk you through the 15 most popular platforms.
+In this social media marketing guide, I’m going to walk you through the 15 most popular platforms.

-I’ll give you an overview for each one, show you how to succeed on it and point you to some of the best places to learn even more.
+I’ll give you an overview for each one, show you how to build a successful social media strategy for it and point you to some of the best places to learn even more.

 But first, some definitions.